AryanVerma4455/LPG-leak-detection/README.md

 9. MQ-06

 WORKING
 When the gas concentration increase the mq sensor change resistance if it greater then threshold value it digital write the buzzer using tone and digital write the red led and if there gas value smaller then threshold value it digital write the green led to high.

 FOR CODE
-Open the gas_sensor.ino file.
+Open the Gas_detection.ino file.